The use of body worn video cameras on mental health wards

 - BWCs were associated with a reduction in the overall seriousness of aggression and violence in reported incidents

-The conclusion is therefore that their use is beneficial to patients, mental health staff and managers.
+Therefore, the conclusion is that their use is beneficial to patients, mental health staff, and managers.

 Furthermore, staff surveys also revealed an overwhelmingly positive adoption of the cameras.

 - 80% thought that BWCs would have a positive impact